 Why do the majority of people fail to keep fat off?

 Long term weight maintenance remains a very difficult task indeed.
 Healthy weight loss is clinically defined as losing only 5-10% body weight, but weight is gradually regained in the vast majority of people.
-Previous research has shown 95% of people regain lost weight and recent research has shown that ~20% of overweight individuals are successful at long-term weight loss when defined as losing up to 10% of initial body weight and maintaining the loss for one year (unfortunately not great).
+Previous research has shown 95% of people regain lost weight.
+Recent research has shown ~20% of overweight individuals are successful at long-term weight loss when defined as losing up to 10% of initial body weight, maintained for one year (unfortunately not great).

-This is because weight loss maintenance is hindered by complex interactions between environmental, biological, and cognitive factors controlling weight regain.
-Anyone who thinks that maintaining a healthy, fit looking body shape and weight is simply a matter of exercising more and eating less are delusional and ignorant to the complexities.
+This is because staying slimmer is hindered by complex interactions between environmental, biological, and cognitive factors controlling weight regain.
+One would be delusional and ignorant to think that maintaining a healthy, fit looking body shape and weight is simply a matter of exercising more and eating less.